Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Instructions

-- Chop the plantain leaves and use them to fill a pint mason jar most the way to the top.
+- Chop the leaves into small pieces and pack them into a pint mason jar.

 Notes